emilianvrd/Maneuvers/# Fighting moves.md

 Cold, Spell\
 1 action\
 You send a freezing ray against a foe.
 A creature within 24m of you must succed on a Constitution Saving Throw or take 1d4 + your spellcasting ability cold damage and take a -2m status bonus to its speeds.

+### Skirmish Strike
+Movement\
+1 action\
+You make a quick strike then dart away from your opponent.
+Make a Melee Strike.
+On a hit, you can move up to 6m without provoking Reactions.

 ### Vicious Mockery
 Mental, Spell\